Toxic tuna

 Click here to support: The Real Food Channel

-Even the US FDA recommends that children and women of childbearing age limit the amount of albacore to no more than 6 ounces per week.
-Consumer Reports says that a woman eating even 1/2 a can of albacore would ingest more mercury than is safe.
+The US FDA has taken note of this issue and now recommends that children and women of childbearing age limit their consumption of albacore tuna to no more than 6 ounces per week.
+To put it into perspective, Consumer Reports reveals that even half a can of albacore tuna could exceed safe mercury intake levels for a woman.

-Sushi eaters beware: tests on tuna used in sushi show just as much mercury as is found in the canned version.
+For sushi enthusiasts, caution is also necessary, as tests conducted on tuna used in sushi have shown mercury levels similar to those found in the canned version.

 Source: WebMD